 Makeup brushes: what's the big deal?
-Well they allow you to apply exactly the right amount of product you to achieve a more even finish.
-In other words giving you better control, and therefore making you feel like you're Charlotte Tilbury - well almost.
+Well friends, they allow you to apply exactly the right amount of product you need to achieve the most even finish possible.
+In other words giving you better control, and basically making you feel like you're Charlotte Tilbury - well almost.
 A girl can dream, right?

 There are a whole load of factors to take into account when choosing your weapons of choice, but as with anything, too much choice is not always a good thing.
-Many of us just end up making do with the brushes already supplied with the palettes we've bought to save the hassle - but these aren't always the best quality ladies!
+Many of us end up making do with the brushes already supplied with the palettes we've bought to save the hassle - but these are by no means the best quality ladies!

 When it comes to knowing where to start with your ultimate beauty tool kit, you've gotta know the tricks of the trade.
 And for that we need some expert help tbh.
 Enter: Celebrity Makeup Artist Francesca Neill, who's here to tell you everything you'll ever need to know - starting with the difference between your Flat Eyeshadow Brush and your Eye Smudger Brush.
 Yup, apparently there is a difference and it's kinda important too.